 Abstract

-Adolescence poses significant challenges for emotional regulation, making it a critical period for the emergence of various mental disorders, particularly internalizing disorders such as anxiety and depression.
-The present study aimed to determine the effectiveness of an Islamic-approach group counseling package for depression on the cognitive-emotional regulation and rumination.
-This research employed a mixed-methods design in two phases.
-In the first phase, the Islamic-approach group counseling package for depression, based on the Fayyaz model (2017), was revised and validated using content validity ratios and content validity index.
-In the second phase, the research was conducted as a quasi-experimental study with pre-test, post-test, and follow-up with a control group.
-The statistical population consisted of depressed adolescent girls in the city of Isfahan.
-Using purposive sampling, 30 individuals were selected and divided into two groups: experimental and control.
-The experimental group received Islamic-approach group counseling in 12 sessions of 60 minutes each.
-The research instruments included the Quranic Approach Depression Questionnaire, Beck Depression Inventory (1991), Cognitive Emotion Regulation Questionnaire, and Ruminative Responses Scale.
-The results of the repeated measures ANOVA indicated that in the post-test and follow-up stages, the mean scores of cognitive-emotional regulation and rumination in the experimental group were significantly lower than those in the control group (p < 0.05).
-Therefore, the group counseling package with an Islamic approach can be utilized as an effective and complementary intervention in counseling centers, schools, and other educational settings for depressed adolescents.
+Adolescence presents significant challenges for emotion regulation and represents a critical period for the emergence of various psychological disorders, particularly internalizing disorders such as anxiety and depression.
+The present study aimed to evaluate the effectiveness of an Islamic-oriented group counseling package for depression treatment on cognitive emotion regulation and rumination.
+This mixed-method research was conducted in two phases.
+In the first phase, the group counseling package based on the Islamic model of depression treatment developed by Fayaz (2017) was revised and validated using the Content Validity Ratio (CVR) and Content Validity Index (CVI).
+In the second phase, the study employed a quasi-experimental design with pretest-posttest and follow-up assessments, including a control group.
+The statistical population consisted of depressed adolescent girls in Isfahan, from which 30 participants were purposefully selected and randomly assigned to experimental and control groups.
+The experimental group received 12 sessions of Islamic-oriented group counseling, each lasting 60 minutes.
+Research instruments included the Beck Depression Inventory (BDI), the Cognitive Emotion Regulation Questionnaire (CERQ), and the Ruminative Responses Scale (RRS).
+Repeated measures ANOVA revealed that, in both posttest and follow-up phases, the mean scores for cognitive emotion regulation and rumination in the experimental group significantly decreased compared to the control group (P < 0.05).
+Therefore, the Islamic-oriented group counseling package can be considered an effective and complementary intervention for use in counseling centers, schools, and other educational settings for depressed adolescents.

 Downloads